Public Investment Fund: International

+Middle East and North Africa

 Criticism

 PIF has been characterized as among the least transparent sovereign wealth funds in the world.
 In 2016, The Wall Street Journal noted that none of the fund's investments were named.
 According to Steffen Hertog, a professor at the London School of Economics, the PIF "is seen as opaque, a black box.
 Few know what's going on there, including sometimes other government ministries."
 As the PIF is a ministry-operated company with an overwhelming focus on domestic investments, some scholars characterize it as a "quasi-sovereign wealth fund."
+The funds investments within the kingdom include dates, camels, and coffee, but also amusement, sports, tourism and renewable energy.